nucleic/atom/docs/source/basis/basis.rst

         def _default_int_value(self):
             return 1

-In this subclass, we simply alter the default values of two of the members, and we do that in two ways:
+In this subclass, we simply alter the default values of two of the members.
+We do that in two ways:

 - using |set_default| which indicates to the framework that it should create a copy of the member existing of the base class and change the default value.